Gail Asper, O.C., O.M., LL.D., President and Trustee

 Gail Asper was born in Winnipeg, Manitoba and obtained her B.A. and LL.B. from the University of Manitoba in 1981 and 1984 respectively.
 After receiving her call to the Bar of Nova Scotia, Gail practiced corporate and commercial law with Goldberg & Thompson in Halifax, Nova Scotia, before joining CanWest Global Communications Corp. in 1989, as Corporate Secretary and Legal Counsel.

-Ms. Asper serves on the Executive of the Board of Governors of the Hebrew University of Jerusalem and the Boards of the Canadian Museum for Human Rights and the Friends of the Canadian Museum for Human Rights.
+Ms. Asper serves on the Finance Committee of the National Arts Centre, the Executive of the Board of Governors of the Hebrew University of Jerusalem and the Boards of the Canadian Museum for Human Rights and the Friends of the Canadian Museum for Human Rights.
 She led the $150 million National Capital Campaign for the Museum’s private sector campaign, which began in 2003 and ended in 2015.

-Ms. Asper has received numerous awards for her community service, including the YMCA/YWCA Women of Distinction Award for Community Voluntarism, the Governor-General’s Ramon John Hnatyshyn Award for Voluntarism in the Performing Arts and the Business for the Arts Bovey Award.
-She has received the Outstanding Volunteer Fundraiser of the Year Award and the Outstanding Philanthropist Award from the Association of Fundraising Professionals.
+Ms. Asper has received numerous awards for her community service, including the YMCA/YWCA Women of Distinction Award for Community Voluntarism, the Governor-General’s Ramon John Hnatyshyn Award for Voluntarism in the Performing Arts, Canadian Bar Association’s President’s Award and the Business for the Arts Bovey Award.
+She has received the Outstanding Volunteer Fundraiser of the Year Award, the Outstanding Philanthropist Award from the Association of Fundraising Professionals, the Canadian Network for Arts and Learning’s 2019 Visionary Leadership Award and in 2021 she received The Nellie McClung Foundation’s Manitoba 150 Women Trailblazer Award.
 She has received Honorary Doctorates from the University of Manitoba, Hebrew University of Jerusalem, Carleton University and Mount Saint Vincent University.
 She was also awarded the Queen’s Golden and Diamond Jubilee Medal, has received the Order of Manitoba and has been inducted as an Officer of the Order of Canada.